Woman with a notebookErin Ptah ([personal profile] ptahrrific) wrote,

 (You can search for Professor Impossible video in the Adult Swim archives; I recommend "Impossibly Great", followed by "Breaking The Rules".)

-For a photo from Phil's wedding, font downloads, and more, check out the DVD extras.
+For that photo from Phil's wedding, check out the DVD extras.

 Drawing the Line